ln-markets/docs.lnmarkets.com/src/faq/trading_futures.md

 On LN Markets, you can find the global side of all open positions in the Risk blotter.

-## What is a buy order?
+## What are buy & sell orders?

 A buy order is an order to purchase a specified quantity of a financial product.
 A buy order is executed at the offer price.
 After entering a buy order, we say that you are in a long position.

-## What is a sell order?

 A sell order is an order to sell a specified quantity of a financial product.
 A sell order is executed at the bid price.
 After entering a sell order, we say that you are in a short position.

-## What is the bid price?

-The bid price is the price at which you can sell.

-On LN Markets, it is the price at which you can take a short position on a given product.

-## What is the offer price?
+## What is the Futures price?

-The offer price is the price at which you can buy.
+The Futures price is the reference BTC/USD price.

-On LN Markets, it is the price at which you can take a long position on a given product.

-## What is the index price?
+## What is the Index price?

-The index price is a weighted average of the last price of the underlying asset’s market consensus price for each constituent exchange.
+The Index price is a weighted average of the last price of the underlying asset’s market consensus price for each constituent exchange.

 ## What is the entry price?